 Reasoning models like GPT-OSS should be used differently than standard instruct models to get optimal results: Recommended Parameters:

-• Temperature: Use 0.5–0.7 to balance creativity and coherence
+• Temperature: Use 1.0 for maximum creativity and diverse reasoning approaches.

 Prompting Best Practices: Think of GPT-OSS as a senior problem-solver – provide high-level objectives and let it determine the methodology: